mechatroner/RBQL/README.md

 # RBQL (Rainbow Query Language) Description

-RBQL is a technology for (not only) CSV files processing.
+RBQL is a technology for (not only) CSV file processing.
 It provides SQL-like language that supports SELECT queries with Python or JavaScript expressions.
 RBQL is distributed with CLI apps, text editor plugins, Python and JS libraries and can work in web browsers.
-RBQL core module is very generic and can process all kind of objects and record formats, but most popular RBQL implementation works with CSV files.
+RBQL core module is very generic and can process all kinds of objects and record formats, but the most popular RBQL implementation works with CSV files.

 [Official Site](https://rbql.org/)

 ### Main Features

 * Use Python or JavaScript expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
-* Result set of any query immediately becomes a first-class table on it's own
+* Result set of any query immediately becomes a first-class table on its own
-* Supports input tables with inconsistent number of fields per record
+* Supports input tables with an inconsistent number of fields per record
 * Output records appear in the same order as in input unless _ORDER BY_ is provided
 * Each record has a unique NR (record number) identifier
 * Supports all main SQL keywords